FishKeepingAnswers.com is reader-supported. When you buy through links on our site we may earn a commission.

 Do Red Cherry Shrimp Need A Filter?

 In my fish room, I now have close to 100 aquariums.
 Almost every single one of the community-style tanks has some Red Cherry Shrimp living in it.
-I also have a number of small, shrimp-only tanks which have either just Red Cherry Shrimp or Red Cherry Shrimp with another inhabitant like snails or clams.
+I also have a number of small, shrimp-only tanks which have either just Red Cherry Shrimp or Red Cherry Shrimp with other inhabitants like snails or clams.

 In my experience, whilst it is possible to run a shrimp-only tank without a filter, the amount of work required to keep the water clean and clear out ways the enjoyment of the tank.